marskingdom9/marskingdom9/README.md

 😄 Pronouns: He/Him

-🔭 I’m currently working on learning about how to prepare myself career-wise after college
+🔭 I’m currently working on learning about how to prepare myself career-wise after college.

 🌱 I’m learning how to integrate GitHub into my everyday lifestyle.

-👯 I’m looking to collaborate on projects that will extend my learning in AI & ML
+👯 I’m looking to collaborate on projects that will extend my learning in AI & ML.

-🤔 I’m looking for help with understanding how to find interesting opportunities & projects to collaborate on GitHub
+🤔 I’m looking for help with understanding how to find interesting opportunities & projects to collaborate on GitHub.

 📫 How to reach me:
 Email > mayank_singh09@hotmail.com